luucamay/mamita-masita-calculadora/README.md

 ## TO DO

-- in the view of an element calculate add listener to an input to calculate the total weight
+- when saving a recipe check input fields are not empty, show error message when a field is empty
 - remove ingredient
-- drag ingredient to change display order
-- when saving a recipe check input fields are not empty, show error message when a field is empty
-- check input for percentage to maybe use typ "tel" because it could display the digits in android app, but maybe in some browsers shows something different
-- UI for list display could be based on "Now Playing" or "Listonic"
+- keep the date a recipe is added and show it on top
 - edit recipe
 - remove recipe
-- verificar los calculos de masa madre
+- drag ingredient to change display order
+- save recipes to a local database \*(local storage?) not only on memory

 ## TO DO v2